-b.
-Vice President
+B) Vice President

-- i.
-Chairs the Noble Council (the Council, see Article V) and sets its meetings and agenda. - ii.
-May appoint assistants to aid in the performance of the positions duties. - iii.
-Appoints a Relics Marshal, and, Potions and Scrolls Marshal, and other Marshals as needed for duties specific to the Vice President and Council. - iv.
-Collects and maintains the list of Marshal positions for the Council. - v.
-Is the liaison with other clubs of the same purpose. - vi.
-Responsible for requesting the submission of petitions for Squire and Knight of the Realm.
-Petitions for Knight of the Realm are to be delivered to the Secretary. - vii.
-Shall be responsible for first aid kits and ensure all Board members have one at each event.
+- I) Chairs the Noble Council (the "Council", see Article V) and sets its meetings and agenda. - II) May appoint assistants to aid in the performance of the Vice President's duties. - III) Appoints a Relics Marshal, Coin Marshal, Potions and Scrolls Marshal, and other Marshals as needed for duties specific to the Vice President and Council. - IV) Collects and maintains the list of Marshals for the Council. - V) Is the Board's representative to other Chapters and works with the Chapter Liaison to maintain good relations and growth. - VI) Records the minutes of all Council Meetings and ensures decisions are implemented; is the Council liaison to both the Board and Senate. - VII) Shall solicit nominations for Awards bestowed by the Council (in Article VI.
+Awards of these bylaws) and ensure the Council votes on and announces these awards on or before the last event in October.